 Since the internet is open 24/7, I was always working on my blog weeknights and even on the weekends.
 When I thought long and hard about the last time I had actually taken a free day, it wasn’t hard to add up and that’s because the answer was zero.
-It took me a while to get used to the concept of taking a free day, but I'll tell you, they're some of the best days I’ve ever had, not only for my business, but also for my personal life.
+It took me a while to get used to the concept of taking a free day, but I’ll tell you, they’re some of the best days I’ve ever had, not only for my business but also for my personal life.
 It feels good to unplug completely from your business and to focus on other things in life that are usually much more important.

 Identifying my unique ability.

 Your unique ability or abilities are the things that you enjoy doing so much that you lose track of time in doing them.
 These are things that you’re passionate about that do not feel like work to you, but most importantly, you get paid to do them.
-When you’re in your realm of your unique ability, life feels great.
+When you’re in the realm of your unique ability, life feels great.

-Strategic Coach has helped me identify exactly what my unique ability is, and helped me focus on spending as much of my time as I can working my unique ability.
-That means spending more time doing the things I love, and finding good team members to take the other things off my plate.
+Strategic Coach has helped me identify exactly what my unique ability is, and helped me focus on spending as much of my time as I can working on my unique ability.
+That means spending more time doing the things I love and finding good team members to take the other things off my plate.
 For me, I was able to identify that my unique abilities, which consist of me writing blog posts and doing videos, recording podcasts, meeting the clients and constructing those funnels to bring new clients in.
-These are the things that get me most jazzed during the day, so much so that I structure my week where I spend most my time doing those.
+These are the things that get me most jazzed during the day, so much so that I structure my week where I spend most of my time doing those.

 — Jeff Rose, CFP® (@jjeffrose) April 23, 2014